jessecambon/tidygeocoder/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Create a report to help us improve
+about: Propose a new feature for tidygeocoder
 title: ''
 labels: enhancement
 assignees: ''